tkm404/Week6-ICR/README.md

 ## Setup/Installation Req's

-Install all packages with: $ npm install.
+*Install all packages with: $ npm install.
-Build the project using webpack with: $ npm run build.
+*Build the project using webpack with: $ npm run build.
-Start a new Dev server with: $ npm run start.
+*Start a new Dev server with: $ npm run start.
-Lint JS files in the src folder with: $ npm run lint.
+*Lint JS files in the src folder with: $ npm run lint.
-Run tests with: $ npm run test.
+*Run tests with: $ npm run test.

-If you don't have one already, get an API key from exchangerate.api-com by signing up for their free option.
+If you don't have one already, get an API key from https://www.exchangerate-api.com/ by signing up for their free option.
 Save the key in the .env folder and set it equal to API_KEY (eg. API_KEY=####).

-Remember to rename the relevant title tags in webpack and package.json with the title of current project.
+_Remember to rename the relevant title tags in webpack and package.json with the title of current project._

 ## Known Bugs

 As far as I can tell, exchangerate-api.com doesn't have CORS, so a generic error message will pop up instead of specifically naming a 400-etc. error code.
 This could be because I wasn't using Chrome on my home computer- there are some ways Chrome can handle that issue, or so I'm told.
-Also the network error handling message does double-duty with the typo handling, resulting in some odd [object Object] text
+Also the network error handling message does double-duty with the typo handling, resulting in some odd [object Object] text.

+UPDATE: Above bug seems to be fixed, but the specific error codes still won't show up in the DOM.
+They will, however apper in the browser console.

 ## License